KiranDLExperience/ComputeSquaresWithCUnit/README.md

 To run the Git Hub Actions workflows, you need to clone the repository .
 Once you have done this, you can trigger the workflows by pushing events to your repository or manually triggering the workflows.

+You can also run the sample code in the folder samplecode-run to test the usage of libarry function.
+To do so build the code using libaries using the following command and run the target file:

+gcc -c samplecode.c ../src/CompSq.a -o run-sample

 Happy Coding!